Mozenn/portfolio-app/projects/odop.md

 accessUrl: https://onedayoneplant.net/
 ---

-OneDayOnePlant is a webapp where users collect plant species.
-The goal is to push users to learn more about Earth flora.
+Grow your plant collection and learn about Earth flora.